 Mill's rationalism and critique of illiberal ways of life are strongly founded in the concept of individuality.
 For Mill, free development of individuality is one of the essential elements of well-being.
 However, according to Mill, the difficulty of each individual developing personal individuality arises in the inability of the majority of people to recognize its importance.
-"The majority, being satisfied with the ways of mankind as they now are..., cannot comprehend why those ways should not be good enough for everybody...," writes Mill.
-Particularly, following customs and traditions made the realization of full potential of individuality impossible.
-From this perspective, there is a trade-off between having a society based on customs and traditions and a society that allows full realization of individuality.
+The majority, being satisfied with the ways of mankind as they now are..., cannot comprehend why those ways should not be good enough for everybody...," writes Mill.22 Particularly, the practicing of customs and traditions made the realization of full potential of individuality impossible.23 From this perspective, there is a trade-off between having a society based on customs and traditions and a society that allows full realization of individuality.
 Illiberal groups that impose their customs and traditions on society block the realization of individuality of other individuals.
 In the context of discussing limits of society's authority over the individual, Mill gives the example of religious groups who could gain the majority in government and by doing so becoming a potential threat to the liberties of other individuals.

-&lt;sup>20 John Stuart Mill..
-On Liberty.
+21 John Stuart Mill, On Liberty.
 In Mary Warnock eds Utilitarianism, On Liberty, Essay on Bentham.
 (Glasgow: Collins.
 Fount Paperbacks, 1982), 185.

-"Wherever the Puritans have been sufficiently powerful, as in New England, and in Great Britain at the time of the Commonwealth, they have endeavoured, with considerable success, to put down all public, and nearly all private, amusements: especially music, dancing, public games, or other assemblages for purposes of diversion, and the theatre.
+"Wherever the Puritans have been sufficiently powerful, as in New England, and in Great Britain at the time of the Commonwealth, they have endeavored, with considerable success, to put down all public, and nearly all private, amusements: especially music, dancing, public games, or other assemblages for purposes of diversion, and the theatre.
 There are still in this country large bodies of persons by whose notions of morality and religion these recreations are condemned; and those persons belonging chiefly to the middle class, who are the ascendant power in the present social and political condition of the kingdom, it is by no means impossible that persons of these sentiments may at some time or other command a majority in Parliament.
 How will the remaining portion of the community like to have the amusements that shall be permitted to them regulated by the religious and moral sentiments of the stricter Calvinists and Methodists?
 Would they not, with considerable peremptoriness, desire these intrusively pious members of society to mind their own business?
 This is precisely what should be said to every government and every public, who have the pretension that no person shall enjoy any pleasure which they think wrong.
-But if the principle of the pretension be admitted, no one can reasonably object to its being acted on in the sense of the majority, or other preponderating power in the country; and all persons must be ready to conform to the idea of a Christian commonwealth, as understood by the early settlers in New England, if a religious profession similar to theirs should ever succeed in regaining its lost ground, as religions supposed to be declining have so often been known to do."23 individual's choice, thereby keeping individuals from developing their own individuality and, on aggregate, undermining the whole liberal society.
+But if the principle of the pretension be admitted, no one can reasonably object to its being acted on in the sense of the majority, or other preponderating power in the country; and all persons must be ready to conform to the idea of a Christian commonwealth, as understood by the early settlers in New England, if a religious profession similar to theirs should ever succeed in regaining its lost ground, as religions supposed to be declining have so often been known to do."24

+This is a fundamental question because the possibility of exercising choice is a crucial element of liberal society based on individuality.
+Illiberal groups who impose their views on the rest of society or practice their customs within their group limit an individual's choice, thereby keeping individuals from developing their own individuality and, on aggregate, undermining the whole liberal society.
 "Human faculties of perception, judgment, discriminative feeling, mental activity, and even moral preference, are exercised only in making a choice.
-He who does anything because it is the custom makes no choice."
-Hence, the Millian solution to the problem is to liberalize parts of society that do not follow liberal principles by using liberal state paternalism.
+He who does anything because it is the custom makes no choice."25